Join Dr Mariko Smith, one of the curators of Unsettled, for an exclusive tour of the exhibition before the Museum opens to the public.

 She has a PhD from the University of Sydney (Department of Sociology & Social Policy) in Aboriginal tied-bark canoe making practice through cultural resurgence.

-Dr Smith is the First Nations Curator at the Australian Museum and also an Honorary Associate in the School of Literature, Art & Media at the University of Sydney.
+Dr Smith is the Manager, First Nations Collections & Engagement at the Australian Museum and the co-curator of Unsettled, and also an Honorary Associate in the School of Literature, Art & Media at the University of Sydney.

 The Australian Museum is COVID Safe

 The current NSW Public Health Orders require that anyone visiting or working at the AM must show proof of full COVID-19 vaccination or medical exemption (aged 16+) and wear a fitted facemask (aged 12+) to reduce the spread of COVID-19.